Earl Browder: Personal life and death

 Grandchild Bill Browder (son of Felix) was co-founder and head of the investment group Hermitage Capital Management, which operated for more than 10 years in Moscow during a wave of privatization after the fall of the Soviet Union.
 Browder became a British citizen in 1998.
 Great-grandchild Joshua Browder is a British-American entrepreneur, consumer rights activist, and public figure.

-In Popular Culture

-The grand strategy game Hearts of Iron IV depicts Earl Browder as its communist archetype of the United States, as the leader of the Communist States of America.